 MAKE A DONATION

-Caregivers arrived without invitation over a decade ago and has stomped, howled and whispered for attention ever since.
-The son of a social worker and nurse, I suppose this story was part of my DNA long before then.
+Over a decade ago, CAREGIVERS arrived without invitation and has stomped and howled for attention ever since.
+The son of a welfare worker and small-town nurse, I suppose this story was in my DNA long before then.

 Admittedly, this is challenging material.
 I get that.
-I’ve seen walls and shoulders build up as soon as I mention a film about eldercare.
-But I also know that storytelling is the best way to deal with difficult subject matter.
-Using cinema to engage a global audience, and live accompaniment to create one-of-a-kind cinematic and communal experiences, this film is a window to open, and hopefully shift, the discourse on eldercare.
-With film as the vehicle, it’s time we honor the millons of caregivers, past and present, who have quietly forfeited livelihoods to care for aging parents, and prepare a new generation to do the same.
+I’ve seen shoulders and walls build up as soon as I mention a film about aging and eldercare.
+But I also know that cinema is the best medium to deal with difficult subject matter.
+Accessible and democratic, visual storytelling can transcend all social, political and cultural barriers to engage a global audience around hard conversations.
+Using live musical accompaniment to create unique, one-of-a-kind cinematic experiences, my goal is to create a window to open and shift discourse around the needs of our aging population.
+With film as the vehicle, it’s time we honor the millons of caregivers who have quietly forfeited their livelihoods to tend to aging parents, and prepare a new generation to do the same.

 Lanterna Newsletter, In Pictures: A First-Look at "Caregivers" (September 2017)